asardaes/wiserow/README.md

 Multi-threaded, coercion-free implementations of common row-wise operations.

 Fast row-oriented operations implemented in C++, all of which are multi-threaded by leveraging `RcppParallel` and `RcppThread`.
-Thanks to Boost's `string_ref`, virtually no deep copies of input data are made.
+Virtually no deep copies of input data are made, even of character data thanks to Boost's `string_ref`.
 In contrast to other functions, the ones in this package support data frames with differently typed columns as input without coercion to a matrix, performing on-the-fly type promotion following R rules, where necessary.

 ## License